-On December 3, the State announced that counties within regions where ICU capacity falls below 15% will be placed into a more restrictive Regional Stay at Home Order for three weeks.
-The County of Santa Barbara is currently assigned to the Southern California Region.
-The restrictions include closing certain businesses and restricting capacity in others.
-After the three-week period, individual counties can come off the restriction list if transmission rates and ICU projections for the Region meet or exceed 15% and will move into Tier categories within the Blueprint for a Safer Economy.
+On December 6, the State announced that counties within regions where ICU capacity falls below 15% will be placed into a more restrictive Regional Stay at Home Order for three weeks.
+The County of Santa Barbara was assigned to the Southern California Region.
+The restrictions included closing certain businesses and restricting capacity in others.
+The Regional Order was lifted on January 25, 2016 and the County reverted back to the Purple Tier of the Blueprint for Safe Economy.